 Estrogen is absolutely essential for good health.
 In women, estrogen helps the body maintain a normal temperature, regulates the menstrual cycle, strengthens the liver and cardiovascular system, and keeps metabolism running smoothly.

-But while estrogen is a helpful hormone, it can cause problems as it ages, converting into toxic forms that can cause damage to the body if it is not removed.
-Long-term exposure to these forms of estrogen (called estrogen metabolites) or chemical xenoestrogens that act like the dysfunctional forms of estrogen in the body can be very dangerous.
+But estrogen doesn’t always work in helpful ways.
+As estrogen lives out its life cycle, it can warp into unhealthy, dangerous forms that cause long-term damage if they are not removed.
+Over time, exposure to these forms of estrogen (called estrogen metabolites), or to toxic xenoestrogens from plastic bottles, pesticides or other contaminants that act like the dysfunctional forms of estrogen in the body, can be very dangerous.

 DIM: The Cruciferous Compound for Healthy Estrogen

 Having healthy circulating estrogen can help reduce the risk of severe menopause or PMS symptoms, development of endometriosis, fat accumulation, and cancer.